News

 Of course, there are many things that contributed to the success of this coveted conference in Iceland.
 Work began on the initiative of Sveinn Margeirsson, CEO of Matís, a few years ago to better promote Iceland in this important field.

-"I think that the reputation of the Icelandic fishing industry, which emphasizes sustainable fishing, full utilization of seafood and technological development, is a major reason why people wanted to bring the World Seafood Conference here," says Þóra Valsdóttir, a consultant at Matís, who is leading the preparations for the conference.
+"I think that the reputation of the Icelandic fisheries sector, which focuses on sustainable fishing, full utilization of seafood and technological development, is an important prerequisite for people wanting to bring the World Seafood conference here," says Þóra Valsdóttir, consultant at Matís, who leads the conference.

 Technology and marketing